tanishkumar02/oktanaut/README.md

  separate folder on your drive (not within any folders) and you are mounting the files from your Google account.
 Make sure the name of the folder is 'oktanaut'.

 5. Run the GPTChatbot.ipynb notebook in your Colab development environment.

-Add image to directly run it on Github

 6. After running the script, a web interface displays an input field and a "Chat with Oktanaut!" button.